KID-FURY0/data-structures-assignments/README.md

 ## Assignment 5

 ### Question
-Write a C program that accepts a group of N domestic animals and a group of X wild animals.
-Your program should print N + X animals after entering each group.
+Write a C code showing how to merge two unsortated arrays and two sorted arrays.
 ### Output
 Below is the output for Assignment 5: